vtalpaert/ros2-phone-sensors/README.md

 ### Quickstart

-Do not run in the same terminal you built in, otherwise you might run from the `build` folder which will not contain the template folder for the webpage.
+Run the following in a different terminal than the one used for building, otherwise the server might start from inside the `build` folder which will not contain the template and static folders for the webpage.

 ```bash
 source install/setup.bash